-How can I set up monitoring and logging for PostgreSQL on AWS using CloudWatch?
+How Can I Set Up Monitoring and Logging for PostgreSQL on AWS Using CloudWatch?

 To set up monitoring and logging for PostgreSQL on AWS using CloudWatch, you’ll create an RDS PostgreSQL instance and enable enhanced monitoring and logging to CloudWatch.
 Enhanced monitoring provides a comprehensive view of your RDS instances, while CloudWatch logs will store and manage your PostgreSQL logs.
-This configuration will help you gain insights into database performance and troubleshoot issues effectively.

 Here’s the step-by-step configuration: